 6. It’s completely possible to make it happen if you make changes to your lifestyle

 Maybe quitting your job and becoming a full-time traveler, starting your own business or simply diverting those 40 hours a week somewhere else sounds like a pipe dream now.
 But it may not be that far out of reach.

 After all, if tons of people are doing it all over the world at this exact moment, why not you?

 There are two typical paths people take for finding location independence:

 - Having a typical full-time job in your field, just online.
 This could even be the job you have now, but doing it remotely.
 You’d have a normal salary and normal working hours.

 - Working online, but taking a step back from full-time work.
 This could be working freelance, teaching English remotely, blogging, etc.

-The most people I’ve met fit into category #2,
+The majority of the people I’ve met fit into category #2.